UstadMobile/ZIM2Xapi/README.md

 ### Features

+- Convert a ZIM file to an xAPI package.
+Can optionally download ZIM files directly using kolibri2zim (e.g. to download specific Khan Academy lesson, etc)
 - List available channels from Kolibri servers.
 - List topics for a specific Kolibri channel.
-- Download a Kolibri topic as a ZIM file and convert it to xAPI.

 ### Install Required Dependencies